Comedones and Comedonal Acne

 Solar Comedones

-Causes
+What Causes Comedones?

-The sebaceous glands continue to pump oil into the pore, and as it fills with oil it pushes up on the skin's surface.
+The sebaceous glands continue to pump oil into the pore, and as it fills with oil, it pushes up on the skin's surface.
 This is what creates the bump that you can feel and see.

 Like most types of acne, comedonal acne is especially common during the preteen and teen years.
 However, it can occur to anyone at nearly any age, adulthood included.

 Comedonal acne tends to run in families.
-If your parents or siblings had it, you're more likely to have it too.
+If your parents or siblings had it, you're more likely to have it, too.
 People with oily skin are more prone to comedonal acne as well.

-What Makes Acne Worse
+What Makes Acne Worse?

 Many things can make acne progress and worsen.
 They include: